konker/konker.dev/apps/auth.konker.dev/docs/auth-api-spec.md

 6) Use better-auth events/hooks (or Hono middleware) to emit audit logs for login, MFA, password reset, role changes, and email verification.
 7) Implement custom endpoints not provided by better-auth (invites) using the same DB/Drizzle layer.
+8) Enforce per-client access policies (open/invite-only/closed) in Hono before calling better-auth.
+   Do not use the better-auth organization plugin to segregate apps.

 Mapping guidance:
 - Sign-up/sign-in/sign-out, session access, password reset, email verification, two-factor: use